Shuswap language

 The other Northern Interior Salish languages are Lillooet and Thompson.

 Most of the material in this article is from Kuipers (1974).

 Language decline

-Many Indigenous languages, like Secwepemctsín, experienced rapid decline with the institution of the residential schools.
+Many Indigenous languages, including Secwepemctsín, experienced rapid decline with the institution of the residential schools.
 These schools prohibited the use of Indigenous languages in speech and in writing, resulting in two to three generations of students who were severely punished for not using English.
 Although some children forced to attend these residential schools can still speak their mother tongue, they have experienced much trauma which has great negative consequences on the future generations.

-After residential schools were shut down, Aboriginal children entered the mainstream schooling system which is dominated by English.
+After residential schools were shut down, Indigenous children entered the English-dominated mainstream schooling system.
 Inter-generational transmission of Indigenous languages was severely disrupted due to the dominance of English in education and in the workplace.
 This further contributed to the drastic decline of Indigenous languages.
-For example, the number of fluent speakers of Secwepemctsín had dwindled to 3.5 per cent by the mid-1990s.
+For example, the number of fluent speakers of Secwepemctsín had dwindled to 3.5 per cent of the Secwépemc population by the mid-1990s.